SaaS Content Writing: How to Boost Conversions & Engagement

 A few years ago, they started releasing an annual report on the State of Remote Work.
 It’s a big investment.
 They sent a questionnaire to 2,000+ people.
 They then analyze the data to pull out trends for the year.

-The 2022 report generated 996 links from referring domains.
+The 2023 report has generated 1.4k links from referring domains so far.
 That includes sites like Hubspot, Atlassian, the BBC, and others.
 At the time of writing, 1,112 domains reference the 2021 report.
 The report summary has links from authority sites like Inc., Techcrunch, and others.

 A huge result.